soumendrak/website-v2/content/blog/ai-tools.md

 ## 💡 Pro Tips for Using AI Tools

-1. **Start Small**: Don't try to implement all tools at once.
-Pick 2-3 that solve your immediate problems.
+1. **Start Small**: Begin with 2-3 tools that solve your immediate problems rather than implementing everything at once.

 2. **Combine Tools**: Use multiple tools together for better results.
 For example, generate content with ChatGPT, then enhance it with Quillbot.

 3. **Test Different Options**: Many tools offer free trials.
 Test several before committing to paid plans.

-4. **Stay Updated**: The AI landscape changes rapidly.
+4. **Stay Updated**: The AI landscape evolves rapidly.
 New tools emerge regularly, so keep exploring!

 5. **Focus on Your Goals**: Choose tools that align with your specific needs and workflow.

+6. **Monitor Performance**: Track how AI tools impact your productivity and adjust usage accordingly.

 ## 🚀 What's Next?